Bagpipes & Bellows

 Uilleann Pipe Bass Drone in the key of "B"

-It was a long winter (2004-5) on the Southern Maine coast and I used part of it to complete two bass drones for two half set for two Bill Thomas "B" chanters.
-One is mounted in moose antler for my piping pal Tom Wilsbach and the other mounted with fossilized walrus tusk for myself.
+It was a long winter (2004-5) on the Southern Maine coast and I used part of it to complete two bass drones for two half set both for Bill Thomas "B" chanters.
+One is mounted in moose antler for piper Tom Wilsbach from Portland, Maine and the other was for myself.

 Other than the material used for the mounts, the bass drones have another interesting feature: they are, in the words of pipemaker Bruce Childress, "serviceable."
 That is to say that both the tuning and standing portions of each drone can be completely taken apart and put back together.
 The pictures are of the tusk mounted drone and show how.